Top 8 Questions You Should Ask When Buying a Microplate Reader

 - Is the reader automatable?
 Automating the process with a compatible microplate stacker increases throughput with walk-away operation.

 - Ask about the software—is it integrated and user-friendly?
 Does it allow for pre-programmed and custom protocols?
 What kind of analysis is offered?
 How is data exported?

 - Is on-site training available?
 Is there a fee?
 On-site training provides an opportunity for all staff to learn about the reader, reducing the number of subsequent trainings needed.

 - What options are available?
 Options such as gas control, barcode scanning, shaking, and injecting increase assay flexibility for those that need these features.

 - What assay validation data is available for the reader?
 Assay validation data specific for the reader provides proof that the reader performs as indicated.

-Types of microplate readers currently used by survey respondents:
+Types of microplate readers used by survey respondents:

-Over 25% of respondents currently using a microplate reader plan on purchasing a new microplate reader in the next year for the following reasons:
+Nearly 25% of respondents plan on purchasing a microplate reader in the next year.
+The reasons for these purchases are as follows:

 |Setting up a new lab|

 |Replacement of an aging microplate reader|